 This article will explain everything you need to know about DMV petitions for writ of mandamus in California, including types of mandamus writs, requirements for filing, frequently asked questions, and more.

 Need help with a DMV petition for writ of mandamus?
 You don’t have to do it alone: Gressley & Donaldson is here to help.
-Contact our law firm online to schedule a consultation.
+Contact our criminal defense law firm online to schedule a consultation.

 What Is a Writ of Mandamus?